Githubfevcee/AIreadmeTest/README.md

 - create a new environment: `python -m venv python-envs\sample-env`
 - activate the environment: `python-envs\sample-env\Scripts\activate`

 A well-known and time-consuming issue is getting the framework to run, especially for training purposes.
 The following versions of the libraries work seamlessly together.
+The Release 20 is the latest current stable version.
+The Developer Branch is experimental, may provide more features, but can be unstable and cause version conflicts.

 Release 20:
 - Machine learning agents toolkit release version 20[^6]